St. Mark's Basilica

 St. Mark's Basilica: Venetian Architectural Marvel

 As one of Italy's most impressive cathedrals, St. Mark's Basilica Venice is a popular destination for visitors to Venice.
 The Saint Mark's Basilica is a perfect example of Venetian style and is worth visiting only to get a feel for it.
 This Golden Church as it is commonly referred to, is a stunning architectural masterpiece that is especially well-known for its abundance of golden mosaics.
 The Basilica of St. Mark has come to symbolize Venice and the Venetian people for centuries.
-Although it was built originally as a private chapel for the Doge, over the years the church came to play a pivotal part in the city's religious and political life.

 Why Should You Visit St. Mark's Basilica?